Each S’porean household to get $300 CDC vouchers on Jan 3; half can be spent at supermarkets

-SINGAPORE - Every Singaporean household will receive $300 worth of Community Development Council (CDC) vouchers from Jan 3, 2023.
+SINGAPORE - Every Singaporean household will receive $300 worth of Community Development Council (CDC) vouchers on Jan 3, 2023.

 Half of the amount can be spent at participating hawkers and heartland merchants, and the other half at participating supermarkets.